-India’s IT revolution: The stage is set for employee advocacy.
+India’s IT revolution: The stage is set for growth via employee engagement

 When it comes to growth in the IT industry, what’s happened in India over the past decade is not so much a phenomenon as a miracle.
 Technology-based industries and services have expanded in a way previously unheard of, with the software industry in India alone achieving a compounded annual growth rate of 60% in recent years.
 And as an important part of a 1.8 trillion dollar global industry, India’s IT industry has been able to reap the benefits of the new tech economy, while also being forced to confront some of its challenges—many of which are Human Resource related.